mqsaud/zedspices/README.md

 **AWS S3 Bucket setup**
 1. Create an Amazon AWS account
 2. Search for S3 and create a new bucket
-    - writ your bucket name
+    - write your bucket name
     - Choose the AWS region near to you
     - Enable ACLs
     - Uncheck Block all public access and checkin the acknowledgement